Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 This is the interface linked to the connection for the AWS EC2 Instance.
 Note that you can have many routers behind this EC2 instance, as it acts as a NAT Gateway/Router that the edge router would likely be behind in a commercial SD WAN Deployment.
 Also depending on how you configured the deployment for the edge router, this connection may not match the one that is Utilized by the COSMIAC-RAPID Lab Environment.

 This interface was used with the Data Sink Edge Router in the COSMIAC-RAPID Lab Environment.
-128. `hostname(config)# interface GigabitEthernetx`
+128. `hostname(config)# interface GigabitEthernetW`
-     Replace x with the corresponding GigabitEthernet interface used for the Network Adapter that connects to the EC2 Instance.
+     Replace `W` with the corresponding GigabitEthernet interface used for the Network Adapter that connects to the EC2 Instance.
      The corresponding interface was `GigabitEthernet1` for the COSMIAC-RAPID Lab Environment on the Data Sink Edge Router.

 129. `hostname(config-if)# no shutdown`
 130. `hostname(config-if)# ip address x.x.x.x m.m.m.m`
      Here, we are setting a static IP address that is on the subnet that your EC2 is handling routing on.
 For the COSMIAC-RAPID Lab Environment, the command was the following:
      `hostname(config-if)# ip address 10.10.20.2 255.255.255.0`
-     This command entails that on interface `GigabitEthernetx`, the router gets the IP `10.10.20.2` and is on the `10.10.20.1/24` subnet due to the `255.255.255.0` subnet mask.
+     This command entails that on interface `GigabitEthernetW`, the router gets the IP `10.10.20.2` and is on the `10.10.20.1/24` subnet due to the `255.255.255.0` subnet mask.
      **NOTE**: DO NOT USE `10.10.20.2` IF IN THE COSMIAC-RAPID LAB ENVIRONMENT.
 Use anything between `10.10.20.3` - `10.10.20.254` inclusive.

 131. `hostname(config-if)# arp timeout 1200`